Mentor, volunteer, and support CoderDojo groups

 - How do I prepare for my first session?

-- Review our Github.
+- Read the Canada Learning Code Teacher’s Guide for tips on working with kids and getting started with Scratch.
+Review our Github.
 We start all new learners with Scratch, and based on their progress are encouraged to choose projects they are interested.
 Each folder in our Github is approximately represented in real life with color-coded duo tangs: Scratch, Web, Programming, and Hardware.
 Mentors can easily spot and support students working on projects and material that match your skill set.

 - How old should I be to volunteer?